microsoft/AzureArcSCVMMTSG/ValidateVlanIDNotAvailableOnVMNetwork.md

 We will first talk about how to identify the correct VLAN if VMM Logical switch is used.

 i) Open VMM Console

 ii) First we need to identiy the Logical Network associated with the VM Network which was selected for ARB deployment
-    As we already know the VM Network name we can open VMM Console -> VM Network -> Double Click and open the VM Network which is used for deployment.
+    As we already know the VM Network name we can ***open VMM Console -> VM Network -> Double Click and open the VM Network which is used for deployment***.
 It will be associated with a logical network, please take a note of the same.

 iii) Check the properties of Host (within the HG or associated with Cloud) which is selected for ARB deployment and identify which  Logical switch is associated with the same.
-      Host Properties -> Virtual Switches
+      ***Host Properties -> Virtual Switches***

-iv) Open Fabric -> Logical Switches -> Logical Switch property (Name identified from previous step) -> Uplinks (port profile name)
+iv) ***Open Fabric -> Logical Switches -> Logical Switch property (Name identified from previous step) -> Uplinks (port profile name)***
 This will have few set of Logical Network Definations (network site) associated with Logical Network and marked as enabled.

-v) Match and identiy the Logical Network Definations (network site) associated with the Logical Network (as idenitfied in step ii above) vi) Open VMM Console -> Fabric ->  Logical Networks -> Open Logical Network (idneitfied in Step ii above) -> Network Site
+v) Match and identiy the Logical Network Definations (network site) associated with the Logical Network (as idenitfied in step ii above)

+vi) ***Open VMM Console -> Fabric ->  Logical Networks -> Open Logical Network (idneitfied in Step ii above) -> Network Site***

     As part of this there can be more than one Network site associated with the Logical Network.
 Each will have a VLAN ID associated with the same.
 If there is no vlan ID present it is assumed that vlan ID will be 0 which means vlan is disabled.

     Please consider updating the Network site in above step with correct vlan which is being planned to be used and use the same during ARB deployment.

     Incase if there is some issues/open points due to which any existing Network Site is not updated with the expected VLAN we can create a new network site and fill the vlan and subnets.